 Fall 2020 bird banding project invites visitors, seeks helpers

 Marlboro resident Eric Slayton is conducting a multi-year bird banding project on Hogback, capturing songbirds in mist nets during the spring and fall migrations.
 Ordinarily, HMCA would offer a public program to learn more about the project and observe the banding up close, but we're not holding any group gatherings for the foreseeable future.
-However, Eric welcomes visitors and is seeking volunteers to help capture, document, band, and release the birds this fall.
+However, Eric welcomes visitors and is seeking volunteers to help capture, document, band, and release the birds this September and October.
 Volunteers can help out for a single morning or for the entire season, for example, as part of a college or high school independent research project.
-Contact Eric directly at email@example.com to find out which days he will be on the mountain this fall.
+You can learn more about the project here.
+Contact Eric directly at firstname.lastname@example.org to volunteer or arrange a visit.
 Read more about Eric's spring 2020 banding project here.

 Biodiversity Inventory Completed